 In some European countries, limiting values for exhaust emissions must be observed.
 This may have an influence on the design and efficiency of the engines used.
-The Jenbacher engine JES320, for instance, has an output of 826 kWel.when operating in accordance with German TA-Luft standards.
-If exhaust emissions are disregarded, however, the same engine has an output of 1,006 kWel.
+The Jenbacher engine JES320, for instance, has an output of $826~kW{el}$ when operating in accordance with German TA-Luft standards.
+If exhaust emissions are disregarded, however, the same engine has an output of $1,006~kW{el}$.

 Gas turbines are not often used, because they operate with higher pressures (10-30 bar) and increase the cost of gas compression facilities.
 They also have a smaller electric efficiency ratio than gas engines.
 In general, gas engines are preferred to gas turbines, even for large plants with an output of 60-100 MW as there are some currently in operation in England, Australia and Korea.
-Smaller units (30 kW - 100 kW) are used on sites in California (USA) Germany, Austria and Switzerland.